 How can the passive be used in academic English?

-This is the second of four lessons about Passive Constructions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters about Passive Constructions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the passive form and remind the reader of Lesson 1

 – Introduce six scenarios in which the passive is generally used